 Status of Accutane Litigation

 At one time, more than 7,000 plaintiffs filed Accutane lawsuits.
-Judges consolidated many of the cases in multidistrict litigation (MDL) No. 1626 in the Middle District of Florida before Judge James S. Moody.
-Judges consolidated another group of cases in multicounty litigation (MCL) No. 271 in New Jersey under Judge Nelson C. Johnson.
+Judges consolidated many of the cases into a multidistrict litigation (MDL) in the Middle District of Florida.
+Judges consolidated another group of cases in multicounty litigation (MCL) in New Jersey.

 So far, juries ordered Roche to pay millions to plaintiffs, but the company later appealed many of these verdicts and they were overturned.
-Judge Moody in Florida ruled that a post-2000 warning label on Accutane was adequate, dismissing relevant cases in the MDL.
+A judge in Florida ruled that a post-2000 warning label on Accutane was adequate, dismissing relevant cases in the MDL.